svn2github/zlib123/source/OdfWordXPAddin/OdfWordXPAddinSetup/README.txt

-ODF Add-in for Word2003
+ODF Add-in for Word XP
 ================================

-Thank you for downloading ODF Add-in for WordXP.
+Thank you for downloading ODF Add-in for Word XP
 The purpose of the software is to enable users to open ODF Specification based documents in Word XP and demonstrate the interoperability between OpenXML & ODF specifications.
 This add-in is under development (see the roadmap at http://sourceforge.net/projects/odf-converter for more details about planned releases).
 We will provide stable nightly builds.
 You can install and test them at your own risk!